swcarpentry/python-novice-inflammation/setup.md

 &nbsp; <!-- vertical spacer -->

-## Option C: "plain vanilla" Python interpreter
+## Option C: plain-vanilla Python interpreter

-To launch a "plain vanilla" Python interpreter, execute:
+To launch a plain-vanilla Python interpreter, execute:
 ~~~
 python
 ~~~
 {: .source}

-If you are using Git Bash on Windows, you have to call Python _via_ `winpty`:
+If you are using [Git Bash on Windows][gitbash], you have to call Python _via_ `winpty`:
 ~~~
 winpty python
 ~~~